Post Irma Housing Strategies

 These regulations and code requirements need to be enforced in order for Monroe County to remain in the National Flood Insurance Program.

-The BOCC also discussed small modular units as a possibility for alternatives to mobile homes.
-The Board directed staff to put out a Request for Qualifications to build one as a model home that people could tour and evaluate.
+The BOCC discussed small modular units as a possibility for alternatives to mobile homes.
+The Board directed staff to put out a Request for Qualifications to build four model homes and four locations that people could tour and evaluate.